 - Slightly more expensive than Porro prism because of the precision required to make quality roof prism binoculars.

-Ideal general use binoculars that can also be used for bird watching, wildlife viewing, travel, nature viewing, hiking, beach viewing, and sporting events.
+Ideal general use binoculars can also be used for bird watching, wildlife viewing, travel, nature viewing, hiking, beach viewing, and sporting events.

 Prisms direct light path inside the binoculars.
 There are two types of prisms commonly use for binoculars.